ZeroP14/ClunkSimulator/CollisionDetectionProblem.md

 There might be some problems which are caused by rigidbody.
 I'll give you the best example I can.
-Imagine, you want to create a game where 2 objects (each with rigidbody) needs to move at the high speed.
+Imagine, you want to create a game where 2 objects (each with a rigidbody) needs to move at the high speed.

 First problem, at high speed, these objects can go through walls, we don't what that.
 It is easy to solve, you need changed `CollisionDetectionMode` in the inspector to `Continuous`.